 Basmati rice will soak the flavors very well from gravy curry and dal.
 Try these healthy and delicious side dishes to go with your basmati rice.

 Rice will be sticky if you add more water.
-To avoid sticky rice, drain the water entirely from rinsed and soaked rice before adding it to the rice cooker.
+To avoid sticky rice, drain the water completely from rinsed and soaked rice before adding it to the rice cooker.
 Also, use the same measuring cup for measuring rice and water.

 If you are soaking the basmati rice for 30 minutes, use 3 cups of water for 2 cups of rice.
 If you are not soaking the rice, use 4 cups of water.